-For unknown reasons to us, sometimes a Data Source may revoke access permissions to one of your files.
-This will mean that your project can't get at it via the API.
+For unknown reasons to us, sometimes a data source may revoke access permissions to one of your files, which means your app can't get to it via the API.

 There are two ways to fix this:

-- Create another project selecting that data source.
+Create another app selecting that data source.
 This should reset the permissions on that file.
-Your original project should now be able to access the data and you can delete that temporary project that you just created.
+Your original app should now be able to access the data and you can delete that temporary app that you just created.

 It's not clear what the cause of this issue is.
 If it persists, please get in touch with us at email@example.com.